SHIFTECH-AFRICA/pam-php-sdk/README.md

 ```

 ## API Responses
-This are the responses that one expects from each api requests.
+These are the responses that one expects from each api requests.

 ### PayBill/ShortCode Credentials Validation
 ```php